Isingizwe12/E-commerce-website/README.md

 https://github.com/Isingizwe12/E-commerce-website

 **2. Install Dependencies**
-Make sure you have Node.js (v18 or later) and npm installed. npm install
+Make sure you have Node.js (v18 or later) and npm installed

+npm install

 **3. Start the Development Server**